Valley Center population, schools and businesses growing

 Within six months, she already noticed the profit.

-“We saw 200 percent growth in the first year and that’s why we expanded and added more,” said Maness.
+“We saw 200% growth in the first year and that’s why we expanded and added more,” said Maness.

 With more business and families moving to town, the city continues to see new homes being built.